tbaci42/sadycos_tb/docs/content/overview/structure.md

 <center>
     <img src="simulink_root.png" alt="Simulink Model" width="80%"/>
 </center>

 It is kept as generic as possible to allow for an easy customization of the simulation for individual use cases without the need to edit the Simulink file itself.
 On the top level, there are the three subsystems `Environment`, `Satellite` and `GNC Algorithms` that implement the actual simulation and are connected to form two feedback loops: the environment loop and the control loop.
 In addition to that, there is as another subsystem called `Periphery` that contains functionality for logging, visualization, and other auxiliary tasks.

-In contrast to the others, the `Satellite` subsystem is actually itself just a container for three further subsystems: `Plant`, `Sensors`, and `Actuators`.
+In contrast to the others, the `Satellite` subsystem is itself just a container for three further subsystems: `Plant`, `Sensors`, and `Actuators`.
 This is shown in the following picture.
 <center>
     <img src="simulink_satellite.png" alt="Satellite Subsystem" width="100%"/>
 </center>

-#### Configuring the Simulation
+#### Configuring the Simulink Model
-To reiterate, this Simulink model only provides the general structure of the simulation but does not implement any specific functionality.
+This Simulink model only provides the general structure of the simulation but does not implement any specific functionality.
-The subsystems contain MATLAB function blocks which in turn call functions defined by files in the [`UserFiles`](#userfiles) folder which are meant to be edited by the user to define the behavior of the simulation.
+The five main subsystems (`Environment`, `Plant`, `Sensors`, `Actuators`, `GNC Algorithms`) contain MATLAB function blocks which in turn call functions defined by files in the [`UserFiles`](#userfiles) folder.
+These are meant to be edited by the user to define the behavior of the simulation.
 For this, the user can utilize the models provided in the [`ModelsLibrary`](#modelslibrary) folder or implement custom models in the [`UserFiles`](#userfiles) folder.

 While the naming of the subsystems is meant to provide some guidance on what kind of functionality should be implemented in each, the user is free to decide where to implement what.